syncfusion-content/javascript-docs/js/api/ejRecurrenceEditor.md

 ### recurrenceRuleSplit(recurrenceRule,appointment)
 {:#methods:recurrencerulesplit}

- return the recurrence rule string into splitted collection of the object.
+ It splits and returns the recurrence rule string into object collection.

 <table class="params">
     <thead>